 Outside the museum, The Koch brothers, infamous for denying climate science and promoting right wing causes, provided the entire $65 million necessary for the refurbishment of the Fifth Avenue Met Museum Plaza.

-Not far from the temple room, in the nearby Petrie Court restaurant, views can be had through the window, up the hill to the west, of the obelisk named ‘Cleopatra’s Needle‘, some 1450 years older than the Dendur temple.
+Not far from the temple room, in the nearby Petrie Court restaurant, views can be seen through the window, up the hill to the west, of the obelisk named ‘Cleopatra’s Needle‘, some 1450 years older than the Dendur temple.
 The obelisk was cleaned and ‘refurbished’ in 2017.

 On March 1, 2018 the Met instituted a mandatory fee of $25 for patrons who do not reside in New York state.
 The ticket covers the Met (Fifth Avenue), the Met Breuer and the Cloisters.